 Overview of NCBE’s Testing Task Force Study

-The Testing Task Force is undertaking a comprehensive, future-focused study to ensure that the bar examination continues to test the knowledge, skills, and abilities required for competent entry-level legal practice in the 21st century.
+The Testing Task Force is undertaking a comprehensive, future-focused study to ensure that the bar examination continues to test the knowledge, skills, and abilities required for competent entry-level legal practice in a changing profession.
 The study will consider the content, format, delivery method, and timing of the bar examination and the MPRE, and it will be done collaboratively, with input from stakeholders solicited throughout the study.

 The Task Force has selected two independent research consulting firms—ACS Ventures LLC (ACS) and American Institutes for Research (AIR)—to support its study.
 ACS is a psychometric consulting firm that focuses on test design, operational support, and quality assurance within the credentialing, education, and workforce sectors.
 AIR is a nonprofit behavioral and social science research organization that specializes in analyzing job requirements.

 The goal of the Task Force’s study is to develop a set of recommendations for the NCBE Board of Trustees that is supported by the research data gathered by its consultants and that takes into consideration logistical and psychometric requirements along with stakeholder input to lay the groundwork for the next generation of the bar examination.
 The study will proceed in overlapping phases, with each phase building on the previous ones.

 The initial phase of the study, conducted by ACS, will focus on gathering stakeholder input about the bar examination.
 During this phase, ACS will conduct a series of focus groups and listening sessions with stakeholders (e.g., bar admission agencies, state supreme courts, bar leaders, legal educators, law students, practitioners) to gather information about uses and perceptions of the bar examination and ideas and opinions about the future direction of the bar examination in a changing legal profession.
 This phase will begin in November 2018 and will overlap with the beginning of Phase 2.